 And since you’re a pro, you also know that a business’ ratings and reviews program can’t be set and forgotten.
 You constantly need to be keeping a pulse on your UGC program, responding to customers, checking your average star ratings, understanding your brand’s performance at retailers, and mining your customers’ feedback for opportunities to improve your products.

 These exhaustive and difficult processes can also often leave you with more questions than when you started.
-To help, we built three new types of retail Network Performance Insights tools to help answer those questions.
+To help, we built three new types of retail Premium Network Insights tools to help answer those questions.

 - Network Performance Insights: which allows you to quickly see how your UGC is doing and where you can improve performance at your retailers.